Game Day Beer Chili

 • Cook ground beef, onion, and garlic over medium heat in a large pot or Dutch oven.
 Stir until meat crumbles and is no longer pink.
 Drain well.

-• Combine remaining ingredients including chile paste and beer with the meat mixture and bring to a boil
+• Combine the remaining ingredients, including chile paste and beer, with the meat mixture and bring to a boil.

 • Reduce heat and simmer for 3 hours or until chili has thickened.

-• Serve hot and topped with your favorite garnishes or side.
+• Serve hot and topped with your favorite garnishes or sides.

 Notes